Skip to content

 A new layer of management is not going to solve Theatre Rotterdam's problems

 Rotterdam and theatre, quite tricky.
 I should know, I was born there and it was a subject of several working groups during my Theatre Science studies in the 1980s.
-Since the last theatre reform, a merger in which independent performers would work together to provide all the special theatre in Rotterdam, but...
+Since the last theatre reform, a merger where independent performers would work together to provide all the special theatre in Rotterdam, but...

 Choreographer Ernst Meisner: 'What works for me is an empty studio where I turn on the music at night and walk around for a hundred hours'